hytechclub/py-201/DiscordBot/DiscordCodeAlong.md

 Each environment variable should be on it's own line within this file.

 1. In the .env file, create a new variable called `DISCORD_BOT_SECRET`
-1. Back in the Discord Developer Portal, navigate to your Bot's page, and find the "Copy" button for your bot's "Token"
+1. Back in the Discord Developer Portal, navigate to your bot's page, and find the "Copy" button for your bot's "Token"
 ![Discord Bot Settings](discord-bot-settings-cropped.jpg)
 1. Click the copy button and paste the Bot Token into your Repl's `.env` file